ProAI/lumen-annotations/README.md

 ### Commands

-After you have defined the routes via annotations, you have to run `php artisan route:register`:
+After you have defined the routes and event bindings via annotations, you have to run the scan command:

-* Use `php artisan route:register` to register all routes.
+* Use `php artisan route:scan` to register all routes.
 * Use `php artisan route:clear` to clear the registered routes.
+* Use `php artisan event:scan` to register all event bindings.
+* Use `php artisan event:clear` to clear the registered events.

 ### Examples